6jm233333/HemoStroke-PPG-Artifact/README.md

 ## Main Results

 The main manuscript comparison uses the proposed PPG model against available-component clinical-score and structured-EHR reference baselines: CHA2DS2-VASc_avail, Nwosu-EHR RF, Teoh-EHR XGB, and Yang-EHR ML.

+The public repository provides the manuscript Table III values and an exporter for regenerating the reported table.
+Recomputing the clinical-score and structured-EHR baseline values requires restricted local EHR tables, reviewed onset anchors, and the same patient-level partitions used in the study; those non-redistributable inputs are not included.

 | Horizon | Cohort    | Model        |          Accuracy |         Precision |            Recall |                F1 |                F2 |               AUC |
 | ------: | --------- | ------------ | ----------------: | ----------------: | ----------------: | ----------------: | ----------------: | ----------------: |